Published: Tuesday 30 January 2018

 Members of the ISC Programme Committee got together to discuss what we can learn from this year's conference in terms of the compelling research presented and what this means for the future, including changes in clinical care.

 The DEFUSE-3 trial

-Thrombectomy is an emergency treatment which can be used for some stroke patients who have a blockage in a large artery in the brain.
+Thrombectomy is an emergency treatment that can be used for some stroke patients who have a blockage in a large artery in the brain.
 The procedure involves the surgical removal of the clot causing the blockage using mechanical or suction devices.

 The findings from the DEFUSE-3 trial were presented at the ISC and simultaneously published in the New England Journal of Medicine.

-DEFUSE-3 investigated whether thrombectomy was effective at improving outcomes, for selected patients, when treated within a six to 16 hour window after stroke.
+DEFUSE-3 investigated whether thrombectomy was effective at improving outcomes, for selected patients, when treated within a six to 16-hour window after stroke.
 These patients had brain scans which indicated that they were likely to have a sufficient amount of salvageable brain tissue that could be saved by using the procedure.

 Of the 182 patients taking part in the trial, 92 received thrombectomy in addition to standard medical care, and 90 received standard medical care alone.